Fighting Exponentially Small Gaps by Counterdiabatic Driving: Introduction

 Despite a surge of interest in harnessing CD for many-body interacting systems~\cite{delCampo2012Assisted,Takahashi2013Transitionless,Saberi2014Adiabatic,Damski2014Counterdiabatic,Campbell15,Mukherjee16,Sels2017Minimizing,Kolodrubetz2017Geometry,Claeys2019Floquet,Carolan22,Hartmann2022Polynomial,Chandarana2022Digitized,Hegade2022Digitized,Wurtz2022Counterdiabaticity,hegade2023digitizedCDFact,Chandarana2023ProteinDigitizedCD,Cepaite2023Counterdiabatic,Takahashi2024Shortcuts,Bhattacharjee2023Lanczos,McKeever24,Malla2024}, crucial aspects remain to be elucidated.
 Early studies pointed out the interplay between CD and the Kibble-Zurek (KZ) scaling at second-order quantum phase transitions, which describes the breakdown of adiabaticity while crossing critical point in terms of universal equilibrium critical exponents~\cite{Damski05,Zurek2005Dynamics,Dziarmaga05,Polkovnikov2005Universal,Damski06,delCampo2014Universality}.
 It was found that non-local CD terms are needed to suppress the KZ scaling and restore adiabaticity~\cite{delCampo2012Assisted,delCampo2014Universality,Damski2014Counterdiabatic}, which is at odds with the quest for approximate CD terms with locality tailored for implementations.
 The breaking of adiabaticity described by KZ mechanism in first-order phase transitions has been theoretically and experimentally studied~\cite{Qiu20,Suzuki24}, while the use of bias fields in digitized quantum optimization assisted by CD has only recently been put forward~\cite{Cadavid2024bias}.
 The performance of CD in a problem with an exponentially small gap and frustration is yet to be elucidated.
 Some works~\cite{Passarelli2020Counterdiabatic,Prielinger2021Two} have addressed the CD-assisted annealing of ferromagnetic $p$-spin models, showing that CD improves the final fidelity while still remaining exponentially small in the system size.
-The effect of frustration, however, being at the basis of the exponential difficulty of solving NP-hard problems, was not considered.
+The effect of frustration, however, being at the basis of the exponential difficulty of solving \textsc{NP}-hard problems, was not considered.
 Furthermore, while in certain $p$-spin models, simple antiferromagnetic catalysts can yield a polynomial scaling of the gap~\cite{Albash2019_NonStoqGap_amplification}, this cannot happen if the system is frustrated~\cite{Mehta_2SAT_NonSotq_Gapamplification}.
-A natural question thus arises: how efficiently approximate CD can improve the adiabatic passage through exponentially small gaps induced by frustrated energy levels?